janosgyerik/bluetoothviewer/README.md

 3. Send raw data to the Bluetooth device

-You can confirm successful pairing, monitor incoming raw data and see exactly what is being transmitted from the Bluetooth device.
+You can confirm successful pairing, monitor incoming raw data and see exactly what is transmitted from the Bluetooth device.

 * Android app on Google Play, with screenshots: https://play.google.com/store/apps/details?id=net.bluetoothviewer